- CCRI’s Definition of an Educated Person

 This policy governs all CCRI credit-bearing courses.

-This means, for example, that students in a three-credit course will meet with the instructor for 150 minutes (3 credits × 50 minutes) per week and will be responsible for an additional six hours (3 credits × 2 hours) of out-of-class work/homework.
+This means, for example, that students in a three-credit lecture course will meet with the instructor for 150 minutes (3 credits × 50 minutes) per week and will be responsible for an additional six hours (3 credits × 2 hours) of out-of-class work/homework per week.
 Laboratory or field/clinical courses will meet for three hours of direct faculty instruction plus an additional two to three hours of laboratory or field/clinical experience each week.
 Classes will meet for 15 weeks unless courses are specifically identified as having an alternate timeframe.

 Department chairs may waive course prerequisites online through the first week of classes.
 Students must register themselves through MyCCRI during the published add period.